amateurtools/BetterChaff/README.md

 Adjust "COUNTS" to taste, you may wish to let it run until the drive runs out of space and then manually delete the chaff_out folder.
 COUNTS=500 might produce around 250GB of realistic chaff files.
 This is probably not great for the lifespan of your SSD but it was designed to outperform Bleachbit's "chaff" feature.
+Whether this is actually useful or not is anybody's guess.
+It probably could use some tweaking, so If you have any ideas of your own, go for it.

 Software Disclaimer (Unlicense)